coleenquadros/configuration/docs/app-sre/sop/prometheus-PrometheusNotIngestingSamples.md

 ## Impact

-- New data will not be persisted in prometheus
+- Prometheus may not be scraping any data from the desired target list

 ## Summary

-Prometheus is not ingesting samples.
-New data will not be persisted in prometheus
+Prometheus is not ingesting any new data from its target.
+This may mean that the targets have disappeared, target discovery is broken or all the network requests are failing

 ## Access required